Cambrian34/lolMetrics-v3/README.md

 ## Dependencies

 - [cURL](https://curl.se/): This program uses the cURL library for making HTTP requests.
 Make sure you have cURL installed on your system.
+- [GTK](https://www.gtk.org/): The GUI version of this program requires GTK for the graphical interface.
+Ensure you have the GTK development libraries installed.
+- [JSON-C]

 ## Notes